PM-Notes/Prince2/README.md

 > A high-level plan showing the major products of the project, when they will be delivered and at what cost.
 An initial Project Plan is presented as part of the *project initiation documentation or PID*.
 This is revised as information on actual progress appears,  It is a major control documentation for the Project Board to measure actual progress against expectation.

-The Project Plan provides a statement of how the below targets are to be acheived:
+The Project Plan provides a statement of how the below targets are to be achieved:

 - Time
 - Cost